 If you have ever been unexpectedly abandoned by a partner and the separation has pulled the rug out from under you, this can also leave lasting emotional wounds and lead to permanent feelings of loss and pain.
 Attachment Anxiety that was set.

-The reasons why fear of loss arises can be manifold.
-In the following, we would like to introduce you to the 12 most common reasons, so that you have a fixed point to which you can orient yourself.
+There are many reasons why fear of loss can arise.
+In the following, we would like to present the 12 most common reasons so that you have a reference point to guide you.

 In which of the above points did you recognise yourself?
 Can you think of any other causes that could possibly be the reason for fear of loss?